zerospeech/libri-light-abx2/README.md

 ### Requirements?

-The requirements for this are the same as for ZS2021 - the environment "zr2021-eval" should be available (???) through oberon, which should include the CPC loading nightmare
+The requirements for this are the same as for ZS2021 - the environment "zr2021-eval" should be available (???) through oberon, which should include the CPC loading nightmare already pre-assembled.

+The only set-up one needs to do in place upon pulling this repo is compiling the ABX module's cython code:

+    cd abx_revamped/ABX_src
+    python setup.py build_ext --inplace

 ### How to use this for CPC checkpoints?